pcarolan/magic/readme.md

 1. Set `OPENAI_API_KEY` to a valid openai key
 2. Install ruby `>= ruby 3.3.4`
+3. Run tests `ruby test_magic.rb` to make sure everything's working properly

 ## About

-- Magic let's us call any function you can imagine.
+- Magic let's us call any function and get a pretty good answer.
 - Magic methods can be chained together.
 - If the method is called without a name it becomes anonymous.
+- Magic methods are recursive

 ## Try it